GitLab FI

 Examples

-In the FI faculty GitLab you can look into the project
+In the FI faculty GitLab you can take a look at the project

 unix/ci-examples